addisonlynch/alpo-alpha/README.md

 An excel workbook with a name beginning with ``scores_`` followed by the current date and time will be generated in the same folder as ``alpha.py`` with the results.

+The workbook is sorted by first name.
+Subsequent sorting may be done directly in Excel.